aantonello/vim-fontcatalog/README.md

 color scheme.
 Some are good to use with light background.
 Others only on dark background.
 Some fonts looks great in Linux or Mac but sucks on Windows.
 Others look the other way around.
 Some fonts have *bold* and/or *italic* variants.
 Others do not.
-Thats is why I wrote this little plugin.
+That is why I wrote this little plugin.
 To organize this bunch of differences and possibilities in a simple way.

-**Font Catalog** builds a catalog of fonts you choose to use in Vim sessions.
+**Font Catalog** builds a catalog of fonts you choose to use in GVim.
 You set a font in GUI Vim then add it to the catalog, setting some categories (or properties) for that font.
 You do this with all your fonts, or only the fonts you use most.
 The you can query the plugin which font has a specific